nstranquist/Startup-Dashboard/README.md

 ### Todo:
-[] Change 'awardAmount' section of scholarships db from strings to numbers.
+[X] Change 'awardAmount' section of scholarships db from strings to numbers.
 Remove '$'. if 'varies', we can still include that
+[ ] Sort scholarships by award amount